Graph Neural Networks in Recommender Systems: A Survey: Introduction

-An alternative approach is representation learning based methods that try to encode both users and items as continuous vectors (also known as embeddings) in a shared space, thus making them directly comparable.
+An alternative approach is representation learning based methods that try to encode both users and items as continuous vectors (\emph{i.e.}, embeddings) in a shared space, thus making them directly comparable.
 Representation based models have sparked a surge of interest since the Netflix Prize competition~\cite{Bennett07thenetflix} demonstrates matrix factorization models are superior to classic neighborhood methods for recommendations.
-After that, various methods have been proposed to learn the representations of users and items for better estimating the users' preferences on items, from matrix factorization~\cite{Koren:computer09:Matrix,Koren:2011:Advances} to deep learning models~\cite{Sedhain:www15:AutoRec,Covington:recsys16:Deep,he2017neural,zhang2019deep}.
+After that, various methods have been proposed to learn the representations of users and items from matrix factorization~\cite{koren2009matrix,Koren:2011:Advances} to deep learning models~\cite{Sedhain:www15:AutoRec,Covington:recsys16:Deep,he2017neural,zhang2019deep}.
 Nowadays, deep learning models have been a dominant methodology for recommender systems in both academic research and industrial applications due to the ability in effectively capturing the non-linear and non-trivial user-item relationships and easily incorporating abundant data sources, e.g., contextual, textual, and visual information.

-Among all those deep learning algorithms, GNN is undoubtedly the most attractive technique because of its superior ability in learning on graph-structured data, which is fundamental for recommender systems~\cite{ying2018graph,van2018graph}.
+Among all those deep learning algorithms, one line is graph learning-based methods, which consider the information in recommender systems from the perspective of graphs~\cite{wang2020graph}.
+Most of the data in recommender systems have a graph structure essentially~\cite{ying2018graph,van2018graph}.
 For example, the interaction data in a recommendation application can be represented by a bipartite graph between user and item nodes, with observed interactions represented by links.
 Even the item transitions in users' behavior sequences can also be constructed as graphs.
-The benefit of formulating recommendation as a task on graphs becomes especially evident when incorporating structured external information, e.g., the social relationship among users~\cite{fan2019graph,wu2019neural} and knowledge graph related to items~\cite{zhang2016collaborative,wang2019multi2}.
-In this way, GNN provides a unified perspective to model the abundant heterogeneous data in recommender systems.
+The benefit of formulating recommendation as a task on graphs becomes especially evident when incorporating structured external information, e.g., the social relationship among users~\cite{fan2019graph,wu2019neural} and knowledge graph related to items~\cite{zhang2016collaborative,wang2019multi}.
+In this way, graph learning provides a unified perspective to model the abundant heterogeneous data in recommender systems.
+Early efforts in graph learning-based recommender systems utilize graph embedding techniques to model the relations between nodes, which can be further divided into factorization-based methods, distributed representation-based methods, and neural embedding-based methods~\cite{wang2020graph}.
+Inspired by the superior ability of GNN in learning on graph-structured data, a great number of GNN-based recommendation models have emerged recently.